This super simple Garlic Roasted Cauliflower is the perfect flavor-packed, healthy side dish for any meal. Ready to serve in 45 minutes!

 - 3 tablespoons olive oil

-Bake time will vary depending on how moist your cauliflower is.
-Keep an eye on it as your remove and toss.
+- Bake time will vary depending on how moist your cauliflower is and your oven.

 - If you like your cauliflower extra crispy broil the cauliflower on high for 3-5 minutes or until it reaches desired crispiness.

 - This recipe was updated on July 14th, 2022.

 It looks great!
 Thank you very much for sharing